estuary/flow/site/docs/guides/dekaf_reading_collections_from_kafka.md

     consumer.close()
 ```

-You can also use kcat (formerly known as kafkacat) to read messages from an Estuary Flow collection as if it were a
+You can also use [kcat](https://github.com/edenhill/kcat) (formerly known as kafkacat) to test reading messages from an
-Kafka topic.
+Estuary Flow collection as if it were a Kafka topic.

 ```shell
 kcat -C \